 Chinese Business Tourism

-Of the total number of Chinese outbound tourists 46 % are travelling for business.
-This type of traveler will care more about efficiency and the quality of business related services such as:
+Of the total number of Chinese outbound tourists, 46 % are traveling for business.
+This type of traveller will care more about efficiency and the quality of business-related services such as:

 - – ticket booking services

-The key is convenience, business travelers will value a convenient, efficient service higher than those travelling for leisure.
+The key is the convenience, business travellers will value a convenient, efficient service higher than those travelling for leisure.